-Protect the contents of your Send by optionally configuring a password for access so that no unintended recipients can see the contained information, and/or to hide your email from recipients.
+Protect the contents of your Send by configuring a password for access so unintended recipients can't see the information, and/or to hide your email from recipients.
 For text Sends, you can also optionally require recipients to toggle visibility to prevent exposure to unintentional onlookers.

-The Password, Hide Email, and Hide Text options are configurable from the Create New Send view, or from the Edit Send views at any time prior to the Send's deletion.
+The Password, Hide Email, and Hide Text options can be set while creating a new Send, or from the Edit Send view at any time prior to the Send's deletion.

-For any Send, you may configure a password that recipients will be required to enter in order to access its contents.
-Password-protecting a Send is a good way to ensure the contents of a Send aren't exposed to unintended recipients:
+For any Send, you can set a password that recipients will be required to enter in order to access it.
+Password-protecting a Send is a good way to ensure the information in it is not exposed to unintended recipients:

 You can change a Send's password at any time from the Edit Send view.
 Changing a Send's password will not require you to enter the previous password.
 When changing a Send's password, the Password field will change to New Password: